Punam918/VerityLake/README.md

 reports/             Actual packaging-time test evidence and explicit validation limitations
 ```

-## Deliberate limits and future work

-This is a serious **single-host engineering portfolio**, not an HA multi-tenant product.
-Before production: replace local authentication with an identity-aware gateway, enforce network-level egress and tenant isolation, use a maintained storage service, harden dependency/action pinning, validate backups and upgrades on real infrastructure, run representative answer-quality evaluations, and measure operational SLOs.
-Add reference-aware garbage collection rather than deleting old Delta/vector releases independently.
-Broader source adapters, streaming, hybrid retrieval/reranking and horizontally scalable serving follow evidence of need, not a checklist of fashionable tools.

-The project is suitable for demonstrating AI-platform, data-platform, DataOps/MLOps and DevOps engineering judgment.
-Its strongest hiring signal is a reproducible demonstration of failures, recovery and evidence-aware release controls.

 ## License

 Original repository code: [MIT](LICENSE).
 Dependencies, upstream storage source, downloaded models and crawled content retain their own licenses and terms.
 No scraped corpus, model weights, private credentials, or fabricated live results are distributed here.